koleksak/OpalApiControl/README.txt

 	acquire.connectToModel('projectName','modelName')

-The above will state whether the connection was successful or not, including the model and projected to which it is now connected.
+The above will state whether the connection was successful or not, including the model and project to which it is now connected.
 It will also display the current state(LOADED,PAUSED,RUNNING) of the model upon connection.

 ***The package is currently being expanded to allow for model Loading and executing from within the python console***

 All of the following package functions require a connection, and for the model to be Loaded so signals and parameters can be accessed.

 When model manipulation is complete.
 It is required that you disconnect from the model using the built in Api function OpalApiPy.Disconnect().
-This module is imported directly from the OpalApiControl.config subpackage, or can be imported by the user in the Rt-Lab python console.
+This module is imported directly from the OpalApiControl.config subpackage, or can be imported by the user in the Rt-Lab python console using

+	import OpalApiPy